pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

     - Only letters, numbers, underscores (`_`), and slashes (`/`) are allowed in a path.
 A path must start with a slash (`/`) and end with a letter, number, or underscore (`_`).
 For example, `/my_endpoint/get_id`.
     - The length of the path must be less than 64 characters.

-- **Batch Operation**: Controls whether to enable endpoints with `POST`, `PUT`, or `DELETE` request methods to operate in a batch mode.
+- **Batch Operation**: Controls whether to enable an endpoint with the `POST`, `PUT`, or `DELETE` request method to operate in a batch mode.
 The batch mode allows you to operate on multiple rows in a single request.

 - **Endpoint URL**: (read-only) the URL is automatically generated based on the region where the corresponding cluster is located, the service URL of the Data App, and the path of the endpoint.
 For example, if the path of the endpoint is `/my_endpoint/get_id`, the endpoint URL is `https://<region>.data.tidbcloud.com/api/v1beta/app/<App ID>/endpoint/my_endpoint/get_id`.